Criminal Justice Studies

 Selected topics in Criminal Justice Studies.
 May be repeated as topics change; however, only a maximum of 4 credits can be used to satisfy the depth requirements of the CJS minor.
 Prerequisites: Prerequisites vary as topics change.
 See course listings for details.
 Occasionally.

 Introduces students to the evolution and state of police work as practiced in the U.S. It will include an examination and discussion of the role of the police in a changing society; police socialization, behavior and discretion; institutional organization, routine and specialized operations.
 Prerequisite: CJS 240.
 Fall/Spring.

 This course focuses on the various types of violence in our society including family violence, sexual violence, workplace violence, and so called "random actor" violence.
 Through readings and discussion, participants will examine the causes, key identifiers, consequences, and costs of violence.
 Prerequisite: CJS 240.
 Fall.

 This course is a study of the fundamentals of criminal law and criminal procedure.
 The principles that regulate the balance between the power of our government and the rights of individual citizens will be discussed.
 Prerequisite: CJS 240.
 Fall, Spring.

 This course is designed to provide an introduction to the discipline of forensic anthropology.
 It will cover the basic information and methods necessary to recognize, collect, identify, and process skeletonized human remains.
 Crosslisted with ANTH 332.
 Prerequisite: ISANTH 111 or CJS 240.
-Fall.
+Spring.

 Examines the myriad ways law and policy affects our lives, from hiring practices to the creation and dissolution of family, from crime to sports and education through the lenses of legal theories that promise the most fair creation and application of law.
 This course is crosslisted with WGS 340.
 Prerequisite: CJS 240.
 Spring.